Darrelle Revis: 2011 season

 The Jets opened their 2011 season against the Dallas Cowboys on September 11, 2011.
 The game was played at MetLife Stadium on Sunday Night Football on the ten-year anniversary of the September 11 attacks.
 The Jets were tied with the Cowboys 24–24 in the final minutes when Revis intercepted a Tony Romo pass intended for Dez Bryant to put the Jets in field goal range.
 Nick Folk converted the game-winning field goal to give the Jets the win 27–24.
-In Week 6, the Jets were playing the Dolphins with a 2–3 record in what some considered a must win game.
+In week 6, the Jets were playing the Dolphins with a 2–3 record in what some considered a must win game.
 Revis intercepted a pass intended for Brandon Marshall and ran it back 100 yards for a touchdown on October 17, 2011, tying the longest interception return in Jets history, first set by Aaron Glenn in 1996.
 Later in the same game against the Miami Dolphins, he intercepted another Matt Moore pass in the fourth quarter to preserve the Jets' victory with a score of 24–6.
 On Sunday, October 23, 2011, the Jets were playing the San Diego Chargers.
-In the fourth quarter, the Jets were down 21-17 and the Chargers had the ball in Jets territory when Darrelle Revis intercepted a pass intended for Vincent Jackson which was deflected right into the hands of Revis.
+In the fourth quarter, the Jets were down 21–17 and the Chargers had the ball in Jets territory when Darrelle Revis intercepted a pass intended for Vincent Jackson which was deflected right into the hands of Revis.
 Later on in the drive Mark Sanchez would complete a touchdown pass to Plaxico Burress, his 3rd of the game.
 The Jets would win 27–21.
-After 13 games, the Jets were 8-5 going on a 3-game winning streak and looking to make the playoffs for 3 straight years.
-But the Jets would lose their next 3 games and miss the playoffs by 1 game with a record of 8-8.
+After 13 games, the Jets were 8–5 going on a 3-game winning streak and looking to make the playoffs for 3 straight years.
+But the Jets would lose their next 3 games and miss the playoffs by 1 game with a record of 8–8.
 After the season it came out that the Jets locker room was having problems.
 Revis ended the year with 52 tackles and 4 interceptions and was elected to his fourth Pro Bowl and third All-Pro team.
+He was ranked fifth by his fellow players on the NFL Top 100 Players of 2012.